-- Developers use the PDF Association to share knowledge and experience with PDF technology.
+- Developers use the PDF Association to share knowledge and experience with PDF technology, and to collaboratively develop best-practice guidelines in its implementation.

 - Decision-makers use the PDF Association to learn about the role and capabilities of PDF and PDF’s subset standards in ECM and other electronic document applications.

-- End-users benefit from improved reliability, quality and functionality and interoperability in their experience of electronic documents.
+- End-users benefit from improved reliability, quality, functionality and interoperability in their experience of electronic documents.

 We have PDF.
 Why do we need the PDF Association?